JOMI logo

 13. Armangil M, Basat HC, Akan B, Karaduman M, Demirtas M. Arthroscopic stabilization of anterior shoulder instability using a single anterior portal.
 Acta Orthop Traumatol Turc.
 2015;49(1):6-12. doi:10.3944/AOTT.2015.14.0035.

-14. Çiçek H, Tuhanioğlu Ü, Oğur HU, Seyfettinoğlu F, Çiloğlu O, Beyzadeoğlu T. Single anterior portal: A better option for arthroscopic treatment of traumatic anterior shoulder instability?
+14. Çiçek H, Tuhanioğlu Ü, Oğur HU, Seyfettinoğlu F, Çiloğlu O, Beyzadeoğlu T. Single anterior portal: a better option for arthroscopic treatment of traumatic anterior shoulder instability?
 Acta Orthop Traumatol Turc.
 2017;51(4):298-302. doi:10.1016/j.aott.2017.03.002.

 15. Ng DZ, Lau BPH, Tan BHM, Kumar VP.
 Single working portal technique for knotless arthroscopic Bankart repair.
 Arthrosc Tech.
 2017;6(5):e1989-e1992. doi:10.1016/j.eats.2017.07.021.